rignanese/VHDL_LAB/Lab1/intro.md

 To help you in the debugging, there is my version on the excercise in the 2bit_counter folder of this repository.

-The forth excercise is to build a 2bit ripple-carry adder (https://en.wikipedia.org/wiki/Adder_(electronics)#Ripple-carry_adder).
-We can use the structural approach and connect 2 single bit full-adders accordingly with this figure:
+The forth excercise is to build a 4bit ripple-carry adder (https://en.wikipedia.org/wiki/Adder_(electronics)#Ripple-carry_adder).
+We can use the structural approach and connect 4 single bit full-adders accordingly with this figure:

 ![alt text](ripple-carry-adder-4-bit.png )

+Our design will handle 4 signal vectors: A, B, S 4bit and C 5bit.
+The output can be written as C(4)&S, the concatenation of the last element of the Carry vector and the entire Sum vecrtor.
+First of all, create a new folder in which you can already put the source of your single bit full-adder.